 Civil Partnership Dissolutions

 Family law solicitors handle all types of separations, including the break-up of civil partnership.
 Apart from a partner spouse dying, there are three ways a civil partnership can be ended legally: annulment, separation, and dissolution.
-Same sex marriage is a relatively new area of UK family law, so it is important to instruct a family solicitor who understands it well.
+Same-sex marriage is a relatively new area of English family law, so it is important to instruct a family solicitor who understands it well.

 You can apply to end your civil partnership if you registered it at least a year ago and can prove either: